akshairajendran/sportbot/README.md

 ### Pricing

 Pricing combines live odds and historical game results to compute prices for over/under bets at any point line and point spread bets at any spread.
-Live odds are taken from JSONOdds and assumed to be fairvalue, i.e. for the Golden State Warriors, Milwaukee Bucks game JSONOdds is predicting a total score of 225 points and a margin of 10 points for the Warriors then a contract with an over/under of 225 and a contract with a point spread of +10 for the Bucks are both priced at 50.
+Live odds are taken from JSONOdds and assumed to be fairvalue, i.e. for the Golden State Warriors, Milwaukee Bucks game JSONOdds is predicting a total score of 225 points and a margin of 10 points for the Warriors; a contract with an over/under of 225 and a contract with a point spread of +10 for the Bucks are both priced at 50.
 However, we are not guaranteed to be placing quotes on these contracts--if so, pricing would be trivial.
 If on the Warriors-Bucks game, Sportcrypt is listing an over/under contract at 230 and a point spread contract at +7 we must determine the fair value of these contracts--which we know is not equal to 50--in order to place quotes. sportbot prices these contracts by computing the historical distribution of NBA scores and assuming the score of this game will be distributed identically with a mean of 230.
 For exact details on implementation, see [pricing.py](https://github.com/akshairajendran/sportbot/blob/master/src/pricing.py)

 ## Built With